xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 * `COLLECTION_DESCRIPTION`: A brief description of the collection.
 This often appears in wallets and marketplaces where the collection is listed.
 The `const` value for a string needs to be in raw u8 bytes, so we convert it into a String with `string::utf8(COLLECTION_DESCRIPTION)`
 * `maximum_supply`: The maximum number of NFTs the collection can have.
 * `collection_name`: The name of the collection, also used as a unique identifier in combination with the creator.
 There are no two collections with the same name and creator.
-* `collection_uri`: A external, off-chain link pointing to large amounts of data for wallets and marketplaces to use.
+* `collection_uri`: An external, off-chain link pointing to large amounts of data for wallets and marketplaces to use.
 Most commonly used as the main collection image.
 * `MUTABLE_PROPERTY`: All of these fields that start with `MUTABLE_` are used to enable or disable the ability for the collection creator to change the corresponding values later.
-For example: `MUTABLE_COLLECTION_DESCRIPTION` means the
+For example: `MUTABLE_COLLECTION_DESCRIPTION` means the collection description is mutable.
 * `TOKENS_BURNABLE_BY_CREATOR`: Whether or not the token can be burned by the creator.
 * `TOKENS_FREEZABLE_BY_CREATOR`: Whether or not the token can be temporarily or permanently frozen by the creator, meaning that the owner cannot change; that is, it cannot be transferred.
 * `royalty_numerator`: The numerator for the royalty percentage.